cowboyai/cim-start/vhosts/readme.md

   - domain.json

 ### flake.nix
-In NixOS, his is our root control file.
+In NixOS, this is our root control file.
 It is the first thing NixOS looks for to evaluate a system.

 ```nix